deepraining/lila/docs/config.md

 ## onlyWebpack

-* `bg`: Gulp will catch all error, including webpack's, thus if webpack has error when building, we can't see it.
-* `desc`: Run webpack task without gulp, so if webpack throw errors, we can see it in command line.
+* `desc`: Sometimes, we just want to run webpack task, without gulp.
 Additionally, it always be specified from command line by `-w`.
 * `type`: `bool`
 * `default`: `false`
 * `since`: `v0.3.0`